There are 7 types of AP Physics 1 multiple-choice questions:

 While the question is short, the concepts related to circular motion and gravitational forces need to be well understood as you must be able to quickly apply that knowledge to the given question scenario.
 To see an example of how UWorld helps you answer this kind of question, sign up for a free trial for an illustrated explanation of the correct and incorrect answers.

 This type of question gives more information (2-6 sentences) in the question stem.
-You will often need to combine this information with your understanding of scientific processes to choose the best answer.
+You must often combine this information with your understanding of scientific processes to choose the best answer.

 MCQ 2 Example